Monday, December 5, 2022

 2022 Nov 7, Early Morning Adventures

-Early this morning it was cold wet and foggy.
-We rode to Jack for breakfast, where I ordered a single biscuit and gravy.
-Hubby ordered the big breakfast of eggs, sausage, hash rounds, biscuits, and gravy.
-As we rode home we saw the sun trying to peak out.
+Early this morning, it was cold, wet and foggy.
+We rode to Jack for breakfast, where I ordered a biscuit and gravy.
+Hubby ordered the big breakfast of eggs, sausage, hash rounds, biscuits, and sauce.
+As we rode home, we saw the sun trying to peak out.

 Sunrise

-Later that morning we rode to town and stopped at Hobby Lobby,(lots of people looking for holiday decorations) Dollar Tree, and Ollie’s then to get our B12 shots.
+Later that morning, we rode to town and stopped at Hobby Lobby (where many people were looking for holiday decorations), Dollar Tree, and Ollie's to get our B12 shots.

 Leighton Pond on Fennell Road

 All we saw was mud and a few fish flopping.
 Believe it or not, fish were swimming in the pond.
-If it gets any lower there will not be any water for the fish to swim in.
+If the water level gets any lower, there will not be any for the fish to swim in.

 Hubby turned on the GPS System to take us to a different route home.
-On our way we saw a small cemetery, the sign said Shaw Cemetery just off 6th Street.
+On our way, we saw a small cemetery, the sign said Shaw Cemetery, just off 6th Street.
 Several of my relatives are buried in this cemetery.
 I did not take any pictures there.
-Next, we turned onto Shaw Road and I said to hubby I wonder who the cemetery and road are named for and that is when we saw a historic marker.
+Next, we turned onto Shaw Road, and I told Hubby I wondered who the cemetery and road were named for, and that was when we saw a historic marker.

 The Shaw Home Colbert County